 - $500 per academic year will be awarded to current LVHN employees and their dependents upon acceptance to King’s College and enrollment into a full-time undergraduate program.

 - In addition, application fees will be waived for current LVHN employees and their dependents when applying to King’s College for admission to any of their undergraduate or graduate degree programs.

-Deadline: In order to be eligible to receive additional benefits for spring 2021, all application materials must be received prior to the December 1st 2020 deadline.
+Deadline: In order to be eligible to receive the undergraduate scholarship, all application materials must be received prior to the January 1st deadline.

 For questions about graduate programs, contact: